Sheridan Student Union and Sheridan’s Wellness Committee celebrates…

 Illustration of multicultural group of women

-International Women's Day is held March 8, a global day created to raise awareness and celebrate the achievements of women, girls, Two-Spirit and non-binary people, and actively advocate for a more gender-inclusive and equitable world.
-This year, we want to celebrate the power, resilience and stories that exists within our own Sheridan Community.
+International Women's Day is held on March 8, a global day created to raise awareness and celebrate the achievements of women, girls, Two-Spirit and non-binary people, and actively advocate for a more gender-inclusive and equitable world.
+This year, we want to celebrate the power, resilience and stories that exist within our own Sheridan Community.

 Celebrate the Women in Your Life this International Women’s Day 🌸